dact-chant/PyCantus/docs/source/development_docs.md

 #### Data related attributes
 `cantus_id`, `chantlink` and `raw_volpiano` are partly equal to those that were used in initialization of related `Chant` record (`Melody.raw_volpiano` == `Chant.melody`).
-Having these here should just make things more convenient for working with melodies (e.g. when we want to take only list of melodies from corpus while not being interested in source information in such situation, while still being able to get it from `chantlink` when needed or when comparing what melody modifying operation did to the volpiano string).
+Having these here should just make things more convenient for working with melodies (e.g. when we want to take only list of melodies from the corpus without interest in source information in such situation, while still being able to get it from `chantlink` when needed or when comparing what melody modifying operation did to the volpiano string).

 - `volpiano (str)`: The melody encoded in volpiano notation (this is modified by melody related operations)
 - `chantlink (str)`: URL link directly to the chant entry in the external database.